CLFPosthumus/SAP_PyRFC/readme.md

 ## Getting Started

-Download the SAP_PyRFC.py folder and extract it to your project folder.
+Clone the repo or download as a zipfile and extract it to your project folder.

 ### Prerequisites